BioInfoAPS/BioInfoAPS.github.io/_episodes/03-blast.md

 ### Creating BLAST database in batch

-Makeing database individually for all genomes will be manually laborious.
+Making database individually for all genomes will be manually laborious.
 Instead, we can identify common patterns in the name of the genome files and execute `makeblastdb` in a loop.